klanchman/homebridge-logi-circle-controls/README.md

 This plugin only works with older cameras using Logitech's web service, not newer cameras based on HomeKit Secure Video.

+## ⚠️ Project in Maintenance Mode ⚠️

+**This project is in maintenance mode and will only receive bug fixes (if I can even do that).
+No new features are planned.**

+My Logi Circle stopped working so I'm not able to use this plugin anymore, which makes new feature development very difficult! 😅

 ## Install

 ```